Start your keto weight loss. Uncover your lean, healthy and healed body. Get your complete 60-day keto plan now.

 Leanne Vogel: Completely, I love it.
 Where can people find you if they want to follow you along and see what you’re up to?

 Christa King: Yeah!
-You can head over to FitlandiaFitness.com and my links to Facebook and Instagram are on there.
+You can head over to FitlandiaFitness.com and my link to Instagram is on there.
 I also, if you do a search on Facebook for groups under Fitlandia, I have a closed Facebook group.
 We don’t promote one diet over another.
 It’s really just about creating a healthy lifestyle and community there.
 Then, certainly anyone that joins my thirty days to thriving program, you get me every single day because that’s a secret group that only the members of the sessions get to join.
 I’m just there as your cheerleader but I’m also the believer that there’s a solution to every problem.
 I’m helping everyone knock out those obstacles left and right.

 Leanne Vogel: I love it.
 We’ll include links to all of those things in the show notes today, which you guys can find at HealthfulPursuit.com/podcast/e68.